School Summer Garden Nights!

 Produce for Sale

-During the summer break, garden produce is sold at the Douglass Farmers' Market to help fund the program.
-Come say hello Tuesday afternoons between 3-6pm at the Douglass Community Association through September 2.
-This week (8/26/14) we have -
+This week (9/2/14) will be the last week of garden produce being sold at the Douglass Farmers' Market to help fund the program.
+Come say hello on Tuesday afternoon between 3-6pm at the Douglass Community Association.
+We have the following for sale...

 The Growing Matters Garden program provides garden-based, hands-on learning opportunities for local youth and the larger community.
 Our main focus is to support and coordinate activities at the Woodward Elementary School garden.